Chemical Biological Mask Equipment Tester (CBMET) Modernization Effort

 Description

-The Department of Defense, specifically the Joint Program Executive Office for Chemical, Biological, Radiological, and Nuclear Defense (JPEO-CBRND), is soliciting pre-proposals for the modernization of the Chemical Biological Mask Equipment Tester (CBMET) portfolio.
-The objective is to develop a consolidated testing solution that assesses mask fit and serviceability for current and future CBRN protective masks, addressing issues of obsolescence and material shortages.
-This initiative is critical for enhancing military personnel's mission effectiveness and defense capabilities against Weapons of Mass Destruction (WMD).
-Interested parties must submit their pre-proposals electronically to the designated contacts by 5:00 PM EST on December 22, 2025, with further inquiries directed to the provided email addresses.
+The Department of Defense, specifically the Army's Joint Program Executive Office for Chemical, Biological, Radiological, and Nuclear Defense (JPEO-CBRND), is soliciting proposals for the modernization of the Chemical Biological Mask Equipment Tester (CBMET) portfolio.
+The objective is to develop a consolidated testing solution that assesses mask fit, serviceability, and performance for current and future CBRN protective masks, addressing issues of obsolescence and material shortages.
+This initiative is crucial for enhancing military personnel's operational effectiveness against Weapons of Mass Destruction (WMD) and improving defense capabilities.
+Interested parties must submit pre-proposals electronically by 5:00 PM EST on January 9, 2026, to both Emily McGill and Jemel Hogan, with further details available in the attached Statement of Objectives and the CWMD BOTAA documentation.

 Point(s) of Contact